malcolmkeating/malcolmkeating.github.io/_pages/about.md

 ---
 ### Welcome! ###

 I'm Associate Professor of Philosophy at [Smith College](https://www.smith.edu/), Northampton, MA, USA.
-My research is historical and analytic.
-I think along with early Nyāya and Mīmāṃsā philosophers about how words acquire different meanings in context, how metaphors and figurative language work, how we talk about nonexistent entities, and more.
+My research focuses on premodern philosophy in the Indian subcontinent.
+I think along with early Nyāya and Mīmāṃsā philosophers about philosophy of language, epistemology, and argumentation.
+You can see my [academic CV](https://malcolmkeating.github.io/cv/) or go to my [PhilPapers](https://philpeople.org/profiles/malcolm-keating) profile for more about my work.

 **Smith students**, use this link to make an appointment, request letters of recommendation, and more.

 I have a **blog** that I update now and again and a **podcast** that I hope to revive someday.
+The blog is mostly about Indian philosophy and technical/editing topics.

-I'm also a **freelance editor**, with a copyediting certificate underway from UC San Diego Extended Studies.
+I'm also a **freelance editor**, with a copyediting certificate underway from [UC San Diego Extended Studies](https://extendedstudies.ucsd.edu/courses-certificates/writing/copyediting).
+If you're interested in working with me, see my **editing page**.

 In my spare time, I enjoy running, hiking, [photography](https://www.flickr.com/photos/c_malcolm/), and spending time with my partner, also a [philosopher](https://sites.google.com/site/laurapaceguerrero).